Mary Rogers Field Distinguished University Professor Of Creative Writing

 Jones studied at the University of Alabama and the University of North Carolina, where he earned his MFA.
 Since 1985 he has taught at the University of Illinois-Carbondale, where he is professor of English.
 Other books of poetry include The Unborn (1984), which received the Lavan Younger Poets Award; Transparent Gestures (1989), winner of the National Book Critics Circle Award; Apocalyptic Narrative and Other Poems (1993); Things That Happen Once: New Poems (1996); Kingdom of the Instant (2002); and Imaginary Logic (2011).
 His many honors and awards include fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
 He received the Harper Lee Award in 2003 and the prestigious Kingsley-Tufts Award in 2007.
 Celebrated for his rigorous, thoughtful, and yet accessible style, Jones has earned high praise throughout his career.
 Robert Wrigley called him “a poet whose work is intellectually sparkling and at the same time beautifully readable.”
 In Poetry critic David Baker noted how Jones makes clear that there is a paradox in that “our history, our lives, and our language are better described as a field of ruptures, dissociations, and misrepresentations than as a linear or narrative continuum.”
 Baker went on to call him “one of the best, most generous, and most brilliantly readable poets currently making poems in America.”

-This semester, Jones is teaching ENG 312A: Creative Writing II: Poetry Topics: Long Poems and Short Poems.
+During the fall semester of 2013, Jones taught ENG 312A: Creative Writing II: Poetry Topics: Long Poems and Short Poems.